 - Unscrew the cap (3) anticlockwise and pour a 2 stroke oil suitable for 2 stroke engines and for the automatic mixer inside the tank. (see paragraph "Technical Data"). - Screw the filler cap (3).

-The tank is equipped with a minimum level indicator (4).
-When oil level reaches half of the porthole, you have oil available only for one full tank of fuel and it is therefore necessary to restore its level.
+The tank is equipped with a level indicator (4), when the level of oil reaches the last notch (5) of the indicator, it is necessary to restore the level.

 Tank capacity: 800 gr of oil.